Skip to main content

 • If the transaction is confirmed, it is added to a block on the blockchain, and the dapp table state is updated accordingly.

-Let's incorporate another test to ensure our book review operations function as expected.
+Let's incorporate a test to ensure our book review operations function as expected.
 In Rell, we can use test modules to create our tests, which is relatively straightforward.

 Open the src/test/book_review_test.rell file and update the imports to include book_review and create_book_review: